inner-whisper/inner-whisper.github.io/_posts/2023-01-02-rails-console-dsl-helpers.markdown

 Hi there!

 This is my first post on this blog.
 I decided to start to share some of my technical experience here.
-Well, let's go!
+Well, let's get started!

+## Problem

 Working on a long-lived Rails project, we can face the situation of frequently using code snippets on the Rails console.

 It can be some sort of context switching (for example, **tenant switching** or **user switching**) or some sort of tooling.
 It completely depends on your domain model and its technical implementation.
-Such a routine can be simplified with **custom console helpers**.

-If you use gems like [apartment](https://github.com/influitive/apartment) for tenancy handling, your work on `development` or `production` console consists of constant switchings:
+If you use gems like [apartment](https://github.com/influitive/apartment) for tenancy handling, your sessions on `development` or `production` console consist of constant switchings:

 ```ruby
 Aparment::Tenant.switch!('tenant_name_1')